 - Israeli 4A Military/Civilian Gas Mask – These masks are often available on the secondary market since the Israeli Defense Force (IDF) issued them to all Israeli citizens.
 It uses 40mm NATO canisters which are also relatively easy to find on the second-hand market.

 - MSA Firehawk Full Face Respirator – This is a standard-issue mask for many firefighters as part of an SCBA setup.
 It also has a CBRN attachment using a charcoal filter with a long hose.
 This hose helps with breathing in smoky environments since the filter can be lower on the body and smoke rises.

 - 3M 6800 Full Face Respirator – This versatile civilian mask is used by fire departments, hazmat teams, and laboratory personnel.
-There are a variety of filters widely available, as well as powered air-purifying respirator (PAPR) and supplied air setups (SCBA).
+There are a variety of filters widely available, as well as powered air-purifying respirators (PAPR) and supplied air setups (SCBA).

 My Experience with Different Masks